golota60/oxytail/README.md

 ## Roadmap

-Obviously, we do not have many components which are present in daisyUI.
-The most immediate roadmap focuses on two things: More components, more prop support and more themes.
+Obviously, we do not have many widgets which are present in daisyUI.
+The most immediate roadmap focuses on two things: More widgets, more prop support and more themes.

 Expect breaking changes.